TuxML/ProjetIrma/README.md

 optional arguments:
-  -h, --help            show this help message and exit --no-clean            [dev] Do not delete past containers.
-  --reset-logs          Delete all the saved logs and exit.
-  --dev                 [dev] Use image in current development.
+  -h, --help            show this help message and exit --no-clean            [dev] Do not delete past containers --reset-logs          Delete all the saved logs and exit --dev                 [dev] Use image in current development --force-compilation-limits
-  --force-compilation-limits
-                        Use this option to pass the user check if the requested number of compilations exceeds 50.
-  --no-check-log        [dev] Do not compute the Logs folder size at the end
+                        Use this option to pass the user check if the requested number of compilations exceeds 50 --no-check-log        [dev] Do not compute the Logs folder size at the end of compilation
-                        of compilation.
   --silent              Do not print on standard output.
 Used to compute only
                         without printing
   --fetch-kernel        [dev] Fetch vmlinux kernel from the Docker container (
-                        Be careful to not overload your hard drive ) --no-logs             Do not create local logs
+                        Be careful to not overload your hard drive ) --no-logs             Do not create local logs --path PATH           Give a .config file to compile, only this one and no more
 ```

 The script retrieves the logs file err.logs, std.logs and output.logs as well as the `.config` file generated in the RandConfig command in the Logs/ folder thanks to `runandlog.py`.